TyBuechler/ImpleMedDentalWebsite/README.md

 # ImpleMed Dental Website Project

 Welcome to the ImpleMed Dental website project!
-This project aims to create a website for ImpleMed Dental, a business owned by [Your Mom's Name], to help promote her dental services and provide information to potential clients.
+This project aims to create a website for ImpleMed Dental, a business owned by Sandy Buechler, to help promote her dental services and provide information to potential clients.

 ## Project Overview